SecureByteOfficial/Cybersecurity-Internship-for-Beginners/README.md

 ### Naem Azam Chowdhury
 ![Naem Azam Chowdhury](https://your-image-link.com)

-**Position:** CEO & Founder of SecureByte
+**Position:** Security Researcher, China
 **Expertise:** Cybersecurity, Ethical Hacking, AI, Web Development

 **About Naem:**
-Naem Azam Chowdhury is a renowned cybersecurity expert and the CEO of SecureByte, where he leads innovative research and development in cybersecurity and AI.
+Naem Azam Chowdhury is a renowned cybersecurity expert who leads innovative research and development in cybersecurity and AI.
 With a strong academic background, including a gold medal in Computer Science and a Master’s degree in Cybersecurity, Naem is dedicated to educating the next generation of cybersecurity professionals.

 **Achievements:**
 - **Gold Medalist** at the Global AI Competition